medusajs/medusa/docs/content/how-to/deploying-on-qovery.md

   },
 ```

+### 6. Deploy Medusa

+Finally, deploy your Redis and Postgres followed by your Medusa application.

+#### Deploy databases
+In your environment overview in Qovery, deploy your databases one after the other.
+Only when these are deployed, proceed to next step.

 #### Push changes to your repository

+To initialise your first build, simply commit and push your changes to your repository connected to Qovery.

 ```shell=
 git add .
 git commit -m "chore: Qovery setup" git push origin main
 ```

-### 6. Deploy Medusa

-Finally, deploy your Redis and Postgres followed by your Medusa application.

 ### 6. Try it out!